delilahdelgado/delilahdelgado.github.io/_posts/2023-03-07-homemade-switches.md

 ## Homemade Switches Project Reflection

 This project's goal was to build upon the existing sewing sampler that we had created by incoporating a single LED light into it.
-This LED would turn on by way of a battery, a switch using conductive fabric, and a switch using conductive thread.
+This LED would turn on by way of a battery, a switch using conductive thread, and a switch of some other kind (mine was with conductive thread).
 All these components (including the LED) were connected with conductive thread.
 I think a tip/trick I would advise my past self on would be to be very aware of the positive and negative ends of all my components.
 Even after prototyping, I got a little confused due to placing the battery on the back of the sampler and ended up having to stitch in a weird roundabout way so that the correct ends would be connected.

 Below is a picture of my finished product, front and back: